temporalio/documentation/docs/go/how-to-get-the-result-of-a-workflow-execution-in-go.md

 However, the result of a Workflow Execution can be obtained from a completely different process.
 All that is needed is the [Workflow Id](#).
 (A [Run Id](#) is optional if more than one closed Workflow Execution has the same Workflow Id.)
-The result of the Workflow Execution is available for as long as the Workflow Execution History remains in the system.
+The result of the Workflow Execution is available for as long as the Workflow Execution Event History remains in the system.

 <!-- TODO (See [How long do Workflow Execution Histories persist](#)). -->